enso-org/enso/docs/types/README.md

 but as users move from exploratory pipelines to production systems, they are able to add more and more type information to their programs, proving more and more properties using the type system.
-This is based on a novel type-inference engine, and a fusion of nominal and structural typing, combined with dependent types.
+This is based on a novel type-inference engine, and a fusion of nominal and structural typing.

 All in all, the type system should stay out of the users' ways unless they make a mistake, but give more experienced users the tools to build the programs that